prebid/prebid.github.io/prebid-mobile/privacy-regulation.md

 -   Define whether the user is located in the European Economic Area (the "EEA") and if European privacy regulations should apply
 -   Set the [IAB Europe](https://www.iabeurope.eu/) (IAB) consent string

 This information will be persisted by Prebid Mobile and will be added to each ad call to the demand partners.
-Publishers/Consent Management Platforms (CMPs) are free to store these values in an `NSUserDefaults/SharedPreferences` interface (as defined by [Mobile In-App CMP API v1.0: Transparency & Consent Framework](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/Mobile%20In-App%20Consent%20APIs%20v1.0%20Final.md)) instead of passing them via the new APIs, and Prebid Mobile will read the values as a fallback.
-The consent API's will check for TCF2.0 params (`IABTCF_gdprApplies` and `IABTCF_TCString`).
-If the parameters are not available they will fall back to TCF1.1 parameters (`IABConsent_SubjectToGDPR` and `IABConsent_ConsentString`)
+Publishers/Consent Management Platforms (CMPs) are free to store these values in an `UserDefaults`/`SharedPreferences` interface (as defined by [IAB Tech Lab - CMP API v2](https://github.com/InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/blob/master/TCFv2/IAB%20Tech%20Lab%20-%20CMP%20API%20v2.md)) instead of passing them via the new APIs, and Prebid SDK will read the values as a fallback.
+The consent API's will check for TCF2.0 params -`IABTCF_gdprApplies` and `IABTCF_TCString`.

 Publishers are responsible for providing notice, transparency and choice and collecting consent from their users in accordance with [the Framework policies](https://www.iab.com/topics/consumer-privacy/gdpr/), either using their own CMP or working with a vendor.